Las Vegas Airbnb Regulations: What Hosts Need to Know

 Hosts must obtain a business license from the city to legally operate a short-term rental in Las Vegas.
 This involves submitting an application, paying associated fees, and ensuring the property meets all safety and zoning requirements.
 The license must be renewed annually, and failure to comply can result in significant penalties.

-Also, hosts must secure a Conditional Use Verification (CUV) permit.
+Hosts must also secure a Conditional Use Verification (CUV) permit.
 This permit confirms that the property complies with land-use regulations and is suitable for short-term rental operations.
 The application process includes a property inspection to verify adherence to safety standards, such as functioning smoke detectors and proper exits.

 Zoning and Location Restrictions